Logo

 Life after Racing

 In 2015, Wolff announced her retirement from competitive racing, but it was not the end of her time in motorsport.
-She shifted her focus towards promoting and nurturing the next generation of talent, particularly young female drivers, founding the "Dare to be Different" initiative.
-Aimed at inspiring and empowering women to pursue careers in motorsport, both in driving and engineering, the nonprofit organization launched to address the gender disparity in the UK, where men represented 95% of all racing drivers.
+She shifted her focus towards promoting and nurturing the next generation of talent, particularly young female drivers.
+She founded the "Dare to be Different" initiative.
+The nonprofit organization launched to address the gender disparity in the UK, where men represented 95% of all racing drivers.

 Susie Wolff